Personal Banker Job – Roles & Responsibilities

 - Understanding how the market works and should be able to guide the customer effectively

 - Understanding of products available in the market and offered by self

-A personal banker can pave his way out in retail banking, investment banking or financial institutions like wealth management and fund management firms.
-This industry is a very wide market (or I should mention that they are one of the biggest markets in the existing financial field next to the government offered market) and has a lot of potential for growth.
+A personal banker can pave his way out in retail banking, investment banking, or financial institutions like wealth management and fund management firms.
+This industry is a vast market (or I should mention that they are one of the biggest markets in the existing financial field next to the government offered market) and has a lot of potential for growth.
 It also offers individual growth in terms of personal banker skills, knowledge, personal finance, and personality development.

 - One can start their personal banker careers; go on exploring new products, and their effectiveness, offered by their institution and in the market; make good connections with their clients; understand the banking model, end to end transactions; and then make a decision (if they reach a particular saturation level) to continue the same or move on.

 - Moving on, they can explore roles in the fund management or wealth management institutions – they can leverage their acquired knowledge and skillset to manage funds and portfolios held by HNIs (High Net worth Individuals) who form the client base for such institutions; they can advise such clients as to how their investments can prove to be the best for them in future.